We use 'Task-Based Learning' and 'Traditional' teaching.

 - It's a 'graded' English Summer School examination so, if candidates are entered at the correct level, they should succeed and achieve a qualification

-- Candidates receive valuable small group preparation sessions
+- Candidates receive valuable small group preparation sessions at no extra cost

 - Children can be entered each year